matrix-org/matrix-spec-proposals/proposals/1929-admin-contact.md

 ## Proposal

-The proposal suggests adding a new endpoint: `.well-known/matrix/support`.
+The proposal suggests adding a new endpoint: `https://{hostname}/.well-known/matrix/support`, where `hostname` is the server name, without the port number.
+This is the same as what is used when performing server discovery.

 The response format should be: